RedFlameKen2/GWA-Calc/README.md

 1. **Compile the Program**:
    - Ensure a C++ compiler is installed on your system.
-   - Download the `GradeCalculator.cpp` source file.
+   - Clone or download this repository.
    - Compile using:
      ```
      g++ main.cpp -o main.exe